yikeke/python-side-projects/README.md

 # python-side-projects

-I wrote python scripts to solve some real problems in work:
+I wrote simple python scripts to solve some real problems in work:

 > Note: My scripts use python3.